 It was Alexandre who originally got in touch with Kulanu.
 While some are poor and struggling, for the most part, unlike other groups of African Jews, members of the community are middle-class.
 Many have college degrees and are professionals and academics.

 My husband, Rabbi Gerald Sussman, and I visited this community in 2014 as volunteers.
-We were privileged to bring them a sefer Torah that was donated to Kulanu.
+We were privileged to bring them a Sefer Torah that was donated to Kulanu.
 We also added books of Jewish learning to their library of siddurim, machzorim, and other books of higher learning.

 Beit Din 2017

-In December, 2017, we again travelled to Côte d’Ivoire, this time with an Orthodox Beit Din (rabbinic court, necessary for conversion) which included three rabbis from The Rabbinical Court for the Diaspora of Israel, a group of independent rabbis which supports Kulanu’s mission.
+In December 2017, we again traveled to Côte d’Ivoire, this time with an Orthodox Beit Din (rabbinic court, necessary for conversion) which included three rabbis from The Rabbinical Court for the Diaspora of Israel, a group of independent rabbis which supports Kulanu’s mission.
 In addition to Alexandre’s congregation, among the 48 conversion candidates was a group called Etz Chaim who follow Sephardic practices, led by Abraham Yago.
 All of the candidates had been studying Judaism for years, and last summer benefitted from the visit of a rabbinical student, Eliyahu Friedman, who taught in Abidjan for a month through the Kulanu Global Teaching Fellows program.

 Kulanu Spring 2018